Mareeba Uniting Church: Heritage listing

 Mareeba Uniting Church (former) is important in demonstrating the principal characteristics of a post-WWII Modernist church in Queensland.
 Highly intact and an exceptional example of its type, it retains its: bold Modernist architectural style; incorporation of traditional Christian spaces (nave, chancel, vestry), configurations, and motifs in non-traditional forms; minimal material palette; tower; and original church furniture (holy table, pulpit, lectern, baptismal stand, presiders chairs, communion rails, pews, and plant pots).

 The place is also important in demonstrating the principal characteristics of Oribin's work.
 Embodying architectural concepts Oribin developed and refined over his career, Mareeba Uniting Church (former) is remarkable for its complex architectural simplicity, incorporating: the use of a rational plan grid and geometry; unconventional roof form; a high degree of craftsmanship and attention to detail; triangular decorative motifs; screen walls of glass and timber; simplified building forms and spatial arrangements; minimal material palette; creative manipulation of natural light and ventilation; and custom-designed, hand-crafted furniture.

 The place is important because of its aesthetic significance.

-Mareeba Uniting Church (former) is important for its aesthetic significance as a building of exceptional architectural quality.
-Prominently located on a corner site and highly intact, it possesses beautiful attributes derived from its symmetry, form, scale, materials, detailed and meticulous assembly, careful manipulation of light and shadow, and cohesive Modernist style.
+Mareeba Uniting Church (former) is located on a corner site and possesses attributes derived from its symmetry, form, scale, materials, detailed and assembly, manipulation of light and shadow, and Modernist style.
 The all-encompassing decorative aesthetic of the place includes coordinating original furniture.

 The place is important in demonstrating a high degree of creative or technical achievement at a particular period.

-Mareeba Uniting Church (former), in its highly intact form, scale, materials, and details demonstrates a high degree of architectural excellence, employing standard building materials and elements in a highly-creative and carefully detailed manner, achieved with a high-quality construction finish.
-The high architectural quality of the church was recognised in contemporary published reports on the building.
+The former Mareeba Uniting Church demonstrates its form, scale, materials, and details, employing standard building materials and elements.
+The architectural qualities of the church were noted in contemporary published reports on the building.